fpicarras/obsidian-main-vault/Universidade/classes/csph-GPU.md

 	C[j][i] = A[j][i] + B[j][i];
 }
 ```
 As you can see, each thread needs to identify it's corresponding matrix coordinates.
-Since we mapped the grid to equal the matrix, we just need to use the thread/block information to be able to map: each block as an id (`blockIdx` - 2D), a size (`blockDim` - 2D) and each thread an
+Since we mapped the grid to equal the matrix, we just need to use the thread/block information to be able to map: each block as an id (`blockIdx` - 2D), a size (`blockDim` - 2D) and each thread an id (`threadIdx` - 2D).
+So to get the matrix index (on each dimension) we have to jump `blockIdx` blocks of size `blockDim` and then, inside the target block, get to the target thread, by skipping `threadIdx`.

 ***